-d.
-3. The use of funds reserved for innovation and expansion activities (Sections 101(a)(18) and 101(a)(23) of the Rehabilitation Act) (e.g., SRC, SILC).
+D. 3.
+The use of funds reserved for innovation and expansion activities (Sections 101(a)(18) and 101(a)(23) of the Rehabilitation Act) (e.g., SRC, SILC).

-Office of Vocational Rehabilitation (OVR) will use innovation and expansion funds to support the Statewide Council for Vocational Rehabilitation (SCVR), Kentucky's SRC, including all meeting expenses and expenses related to conducting the Annual Report, Consumer Satisfaction Survey (CSS) and Comprehensive Statewide Needs Assessment (CSNA), Establishment Projects and for the support of the Statewide Independent Living Council (SILC).
+OVR will use innovation and expansion funds to support the Statewide Council for Vocational Rehabilitation (SCVR, Kentucky's SRC), including all meeting expenses and expenses related to conducting an annual survey of consumer satisfaction; the Annual Report of the council; the Comprehensive Statewide Needs Assessment, Establishment Projects and support of the Statewide Independent Living Council (SILC).